 Notes: No notes have been attached.

-What's a 1860 O Seated Liberty Half Dollar worth?
+How much is a 1860 O Seated Liberty Half Dollar worth?

 In Average Circulated (AC) condition it's worth around $25.00, one in certified mint state (MS+) condition could bring as much as $1,023 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 1860, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].